 Scholarship Recipient Requirements

 - Child must be under the age of 18 years old at the time of placement with their service dog

 - Child must have a physical disability or be in the Autism Spectrum

 - Child must be accepted by an Assistance Dog International member or an International Guide Dog Federation member or other qualified training program prior to applying for scholarship* – must show proof of acceptance by providing a copy of the acceptance letter

-- Applications for scholarships will be considered quarterly, but paid out as outlined above.
-Applications due dates for each quarter will be posted on the CDK website
+- Applications for scholarships will be considered semiannually, but paid out as outlined above.
+Applications due dates for each period will be posted on the CDK website

 Or emailed to Info@caninesforkids.org – in subject line please show “Scholarship Application”

 *What qualifies a training program for a CDK scholarship?